-Jeff Robbins and I chatted about the temptation and the danger of the "Dreamweaver Field" content model.
+There is a temptation and danger to fall into the "Dreamweaver Field" content model.
 When content types are just wrappers around giant chunks of hand-formatted HTML, editors have lots of flexibility but it's all but impossible to repurpose the hard-coded content for new designs and publishing channels.

 - Links to related content